Nostalgia is a clever branding tactic, but not very wise

 “I think that the brand is suffering from ‘no new-news’ situation, and thus management is trying to drum up any reason possible for consumers – and/or the media – to take notice.
 While the packaging had a certain charm to it, there was no real ‘reason’ for doing it other than to (potentially) tug at older consumers heartstrings waxing for anything nostalgic.”

-Nostalgia only works if a yearning for that bygone time – and what it means in context of the market – has the highest emotional intensity in the market.
+Nostalgia only works as a branding tactic if a yearning for that bygone time – and what it means in context of the market – has the highest emotional intensity in the market.
 More often than not, however, it’s just lazy rebranding.